 Keeping in mind that the big cities and popular tourist areas tend to be more expensive than smaller, more off-beat towns, there are still myriad affordable options available for the more budget-conscious traveller.
 For instance, if your travel budget falls more into the mid-range category, you can expect a double room in a budget- to mid-range hotel to land somewhere around €50-100 per night.
 Obviously, prices will vary depending on factors like location, amenities, etc, however, this is a good average to go off on.

 If you’re truly travelling on a budget or backpacking through Spain, then hostels are likely going to be your best option.
 Luckily, Spain has well-cemented itself on the backpacker trail and there are usually numerous hostels to choose from in most major cities.
 Even smaller, lesser-visited cities in Spain usually have one or two.
 While the average cost of a dorm bed in Spain isn’t as cheap as you’ll find in Central or Eastern Europe, you can still expect them to be an affordable place to spend the night, especially if you’re travelling solo.
-Depending where you find yourself, you can expect a bed in a hostel dorm to start somewhere around €15-20 per night.
+Depending on where you find yourself, you can expect a bed in a hostel dorm to start somewhere around €15-20 per night.

 If the traditional accommodation options seem like they might be a little too expensive for you, there is still good news.
 Airbnb is an excellent option to save money on accommodation costs in Spain.
 While there are certainly some cities in Spain (Barcelona springs to mind) where the ethics of using Airbnb to travel are called to question, there are ways to use the platform responsibly without having a negative effect on the locals.

 For instance, finding a private room on Airbnb where you are sharing the house with a local is an excellent way to cut down on your trip to Spain cost without taking away affordable housing from those who actually live in the city.
 It is also a particularly attractive way to save money if you’re travelling as a couple.
 On average, you can expect a private room on Airbnb in a major city to cost around €40 per night and expect to pay about €30-35 per night in smaller cities and towns.
-If you’re new to Airbnb, you can click here to get up to $40 off your first stay!

 All in, whether you’re travelling solo or as a couple, it isn’t entirely necessary to spend more than €20 per person per night on accommodation in Spain.